 Inventory, lb : 0

-There are several varieties of White strawberries.
-There are two true species (Fragaria vesca and Fragaria chiloensis), which are known as Alpine Strawberries and Beach strawberries.
-Both of these varieties will grow true from seed as they are not hybrids.
-The Beach strawberry was instrumental in the cross-breeding that resulted in the large, red, plump strawberry varieties available today.
-Red strawberries contain protein redden, which transforms their color to red when they reach full ripeness.
+While there are several varieties of White strawberry, they all come from two species, Fragaria vesca and F. chiloensis.
+Known as Alpine strawberries and Beach strawberries, respectively, both varieties will grow true from seed as they are not hybrids.
+Red strawberries contain a protein called redden, which transforms their color to red when they reach full ripeness.
 White strawberries are either deficient in or completely lack this protein.
 Red and White strawberries share the same molecule responsible for the aroma of ripe strawberries.

-The two species of White strawberries are native to both the Old World and the New World.
-Fragaria vesca is native to Europe.
-Fragaria chiloensis is a wild species of strawberry native to Chile.
+The parent species of White strawberries are native to both the Old World and the New World.
+Fragaria vesca is native to Europe and F. chiloensis is a wild species native to Chile.
 They continue to grow in both wild and domesticated form, though their commercial relevance is slight.
 White strawberries are easy to grow perennials that thrive in open gardens or containers.
 They enjoy well-drained, loamy soil and regular supplementation of both phosphorus and potassium fertilizer.